All Episodes

 It's the truth.

-You don't care what he thinks.
+You don't care what he thinks?

-And I think that that it's gotten more people to listen, to open their eyes a little bit and hear what's really going on.
+And I think that it's gotten more people to listen, to open their eyes a little bit and hear what's really going on.

-They've heard him say something like, wow, is this the truth?
+They're like, wow, is this the truth?

 Okay.